Skip to Content

 Patagonia Capilene Infant Baselayer Set

 This is a super cute set that is also highly functional.
 Capilene is silky smooth, but also super insulating.
-This infant sized base layer set will help keep your baby toasty under their other winter layers, and, bonus, the top is a onesie so it stays tucked in.
+This infant sized base layer set will help keep your baby toasty under their other winter layers.

 If you live in a location that doesn’t often drop below freezing, you don’t need a down bunting.
-This fleece bunting from Columbia is perfect for chilly days and adventures.
+This fleece bunting from North Face is perfect for chilly days and adventures.
+And I just love the bear’s ears on the hood!

 Smartwool Socks